Michael-DTran/Lambda-Xray-Proj/README.md

 On the Function URL page select *Auth type* to **NONE**.
 Select **Save** after.
 This leaves our Lambda function open to the public to be called without a limit.
 It is recommended to set up an IAM role to only allow certain user(s) to use this function URL.
-For the purpose and scope of this demo we don't need to cover this aspect but it is something to keep in mind when creating more security in the cloud.
+For the purpose and scope of this demo we don't need to cover this aspect but it is something to keep in mind when creating more security in your cloud environment.

 ![Stage3 8](https://github.com/Michael-DTran/Lambda-Xray-Proj/assets/112426094/f7429dab-5ca0-4b3f-866c-4d4fb31e98e4)

 Copy the Function URL onto your clipboard.
 We will need that soon.